 Ruddy ducks are one of the smallest ducks.
 Their tail feathers are often held erect above the water.
 The male ruddy duck’s upper body, neck and sides are a deep chestnut.
-He has dark brown wings, a white belly, a sky-blue bill, white cheeks and a black-capped head.
+They have dark brown wings, a white belly, a sky-blue bill, white cheeks and a black-capped head.
 The female’s cheek patch has a single dark line through it.
-She has a slate-grey bill, no black cap and a grey-brown body.
+She has a slate-grey bill, no black cap, and a grey-brown body.

 Common name: Ruddy duck